Suvendu Adhikari meets HM Amit Shah | Politics

 - India

-BJP MLA and Leader of opposition in West Bengal assembly Suvendu Adhikari on Tuesday met Union Home Minister Amit Shah.
+BJP MLA and Leader of Opposition in West Bengal assembly Suvendu Adhikari on Tuesday met Union Home Minister Amit Shah and discussed various issues concerning the state.

+Adhikari, a former minister in the last Mamata Banerjee-led West Bengal government, had joined the BJP just before the 2021 state assembly elections.

+''Shri @SuvenduWB Ji called on Union Home Minister Shri @AmitShah ji,'' Shah's office tweeted with a picture of the home minister and the West Bengal leader.

 Adhikari had defeated TMC supremo and West Bengal Chief Minister Mamata Banerjee in a closely fought battle in Nandigram during the state assembly polls held in March-April this year.

-Adhikari's meeting with top brass of the BJP comes days after his presence in Modi-Mamata meet over cyclone Yaas review which had irked the TMC leader.
+Adhikari's meeting with the top brass of the BJP comes days after his presence in Modi-Mamata meet over cyclone Yaas review had irked the TMC leader.

 According to sources, Mamata Banerjee had arrived late at the aforementioned meeting and left after submitting a report on the impact of the cyclone.